HugoCornelis/userdocs/tutorial-networks/tutorial-networks.rst

 .. image:: figures/createprojection_regions.png

 The figure illustrates how these options would be applied to a network of 64 cells with NX = NY = 8.
-The particular source cell for the connections shown (one of all in the sourcemask, i.e. all of cells) is number 3 + 3*NX = 27.
+The particular source cell for the connections shown (one of all in the source 'include' region, i.e. all of cells) is number 3 + 3*NX = 27.

 In this simulation, we want to connect each source spike generator to the